‘Get that booster’: Vidant doctors suggest getting COVID shots before Christmas

 Vidant Medical Center officials said based on data they’ve seen, only about 10 percent of people they’ve vaccinated have gotten their boosters.

-Omicron is now the dominant coronavirus variant in the U.S. We haven’t seen much of it yet in Eastern North Carolina.
+Omicron is now the dominant coronavirus variant in the U.S. However, we haven’t seen much of it yet in Eastern North Carolina.

-“98.5 percent of the sequenced COVID isolates in eastern North Carolina are still delta,” said Dr. Ramsey.
+“98.5 percent of the sequenced COVID isolates in Eastern North Carolina are still delta,” said Ramsey.

 There are currently 15 COVID patients in the ICU at Vidant.
 Eleven are on ventilators and all are unvaccinated.